aeverik/foundry-mcp/README.md

 In order to build a knowledge base, allow for audits, and preserve the generation process, the agent will use git commits to log its generations.
 The following process will be followed for each prompt execution:

-1. **Branch Creation**: A new git branch will be created for each prompt execution.
+1. **Branch Creation**: A new git branch will be created for each prompt execution automatically.
 2. **Commit Message**: The commit message will include:
    - The user prompt from the Copilot chat.
    - A full list of context used.
    - Output in the GitHub Copilot chat.
    - An explanation of the changes and the reasoning behind them.
-3. **User Approval**: After proposing changes, the agent will ask the user if the changes are acceptable.
+3. **User Approval for Merge**: After proposing changes, the agent will ask the user for permission to merge the branch into the main branch.
+The agent will not ask for permission to create the branch or commit changes.
 4. **Revisions**: If the user rejects the changes, the agent will revise them in the current side branch and create a new commit.
 This process will continue until the user accepts the changes.
 5. **Merge**: Once the user accepts the changes, the branch will be merged into the main branch.